 The programs emphasize deep knowledge of human development, learning processes, instructional strategies, and subject matter.
 All courses utilize technology and focus on how teaching, learning, and assessment connect.
 Special attention is given to how issues of diversity – of culture, language, family, and learning styles – can best be used to positively impact schools and schooling in urban settings.

-The programs lead to New York State certification as a teacher of 0 - 8 year olds.
+The programs lead to New York State certification as a teacher of children birth -2nd grade.

 - Child-Centered Curriculum